 Occupational Safety & Health Administration (OSHA) Training

-As affiliated faculty of Mount West OSHA Training Institute we are proud to offer the following courses:
+As affiliated faculty of Mountain West OSHA Training Institute we are proud to offer the following courses:

 This course covers OSHA Standards, policies, and procedures in general industry.
 Topics include scope and application of the OSHA General Industry Standards, general industry principles and special emphasis on those areas in general industry which are most hazardous.

 This course covers industrial hygiene practices and related OSHA regulations and procedures.

 This course covers OSHA General Industry Standards and other consensus and proprietary standards that relate to the use of hazardous materials.

 This course covers the various types of common machinery, machine safeguards, and related OSHA regulations and procedures.

 This course covers the requirements for operation of cranes in the construction industry using the OSHA construction Cranes and Derricks Standard as a guide.